 Timeline: From the day you send your first RFQ to the day your certification posts in SPRS, plan for 4 to 6 months.
 That timeline breaks down roughly as follows:

-The Cyber AB submission-to-results step can add 4 to 8 weeks to the back end of the timeline, and that window may lengthen as Phase 2 approaches and submission volume rises.
-Build the buffer in now.
+The Cyber AB submission-to-results step can add 4 to 8 weeks to the back end of the timeline.
+That step could take longer once Phase 2 resumes and submission volume rises across the industry.
+Build the buffer into your plan now, even without a fixed deadline.

 Frequently Asked Questions